Sirvoid/Midless/README.md

 ![Image](https://i.imgur.com/4Ku3xak.png)
 [![Chat](https://img.shields.io/discord/908871478576033832?label=%20chat%20on%20discord)](https://discord.gg/tZthSbpUcV)

-Midless is a free and open-source voxel game made in C.
+Midless is a cross-platform, open-source voxel game engine written in C99, built for creating moddable single-player and multiplayer games.

+> Midless is under active development and its API is not yet stable.

 ## Controls